 Recreation and Fitness

 The Liberty area is home to three golf courses.
 The Staley Farms 18-hole golf course is the newest private golf course in the Northland and offers bent grass fairways.
 Hodge Park Golf Course and Shoal Creek Golf Course, located along Missouri 152 Highway west of Liberty, feature a scenic wooded setting with three lakes and a creek.
-In nearby Smithville, Paradise Pointe offers two 18-hole championship courses that run along the lake.
+Paradise Pointe offers two 18-hole championship courses in nearby Smithville that run along the lake.

 The Liberty Community Center houses a fitness center, indoor and outdoor swimming pools, a game room, and the performing arts theater.
 Programs are available for youth, adults, and seniors.